sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 !!! note

-	This step is intended only for usrs who attend the course with a teacher.
+	This step is intended only for users who attend the course with a teacher.
 Otherwise you will have to rely on your own installation of Rstudio.

-The analysis of the data once reads have been counted will be done on a Rstudio instance, using the language R and some relevant [Bioconductor](http://bioconductor.org/) libraries.
+The analysis of the read count data will be done on an RStudio instance, using the R language and some relevant [Bioconductor](http://bioconductor.org/) libraries.

-As you start your session on the Rstudio server, please make sure that you know where your data is situated with respect to your **working directory** (use `getwd()` and `setwd()` to respectively : know what your working is, and change it).
+As you start your session on the RStudio server, please make sure that you know where your data is situated with respect to your **working directory** (use `getwd()` and `setwd()` to respectively : know what your working is, and change it as necessary).